360 Video / Photo for Teaching and Learning

 Course Redesign Essentials

 Have you ever wondered how to enhance your teaching with technology?
 Are you curious about flipping the classroom or going hybrid?
 Do you want to teach a fully online course?
 This workshop will cover the basics of how to transition your current course to either web-enhanced, hybrid, flipped, or fully online courses.
 Participants will learn about QOLT, the Quality Online Learning and Teaching rubric that can be used to inform high quality course design and delivery in any setting as well as learn about the wide range of tools and best practices available to infuse technology into their teaching in any format.
-Moodle Basics and Activities or Moodle experience highly recommended.
+Canvas Essentials or Canvas experience highly recommended.

 Creating Digital Content (Multimedia Tools) iPad Essentials and Beyond

 For the new and experienced iPad user, this workshop covers how to set up and navigate your iPad, manage files, store data, find apps and content, accessibility settings, and general productivity.
 This workshop includes hands-on time, so please bring your iPad with you.